Here is a quick update of the achievements and challenges encountered in 2020.

 Satellite repeater for SmartTrap.
 Econode is collaborating with Swarm Technologies to bring low-cost satellite connectivity to conservation projects.
 We will have more news on this early in 2021 watch this space.

 Currently around 7000 nodes have been deployed around New Zealand and some trials outside New Zealand.
 Despite the disruption of our supply chain during the pandemic, we had delivered more than 3000 nodes this year to different communities and regional biosecurity conservation groups.
 The Year 2 of the Taranaki Taku Tūranga - Towards Predator-Free Taranaki project had completed and moved into Year 3.

 Doing more with SmartTrap.
 The SmartTrap node has a hardware expansion port with updated firmware we now how nodes monitoring; Solar power systems, Water tank levels, Temperature / Humidity and stream water quality.

 *From 2021 all SmartTrap nodes will include a temperature/humidity sensor.

 COVID19 disruption: This year we faced a global challenge regarding our supply chain and freight.
 The disruption will continue into 2021 this has caused us to make adjustments to our lead time and increased our costs.
 As a result, a 'COVID19 Surcharge' will apply from January 2021.

 Our next production run is scheduled for March/April 2021.
 Our lead time extends between 4 to 6 months.
-Pre-orders are essential as we are facing longer lead time and backlog from our suppliers.
+Pre-orders are essential as we are facing long lead times and backlog from our suppliers.

 We are delighted to have Opensensing Ltd representing SmartTrap products in Australia.
 Econode and Opensensing are working on saving Koalas in South Australia.
 It is ironic to think that we may be working on both eradicating and protecting possums.
 More information on the Australian connection in the New Year.